Clean Energy Details from the Inflation Reduction Act

 Extension, Increase, and Modifications of New Energy Efficient Home Credit

 The legislation extends, increases, and modifies the new energy efficient home credit.
-This credit has historically been available to purchasers of new construction that meets the energy efficiency requirements.
-Homebuyers can now claim the credit on homes purchased through 2032, and the amount of credit has more than doubled.
+This credit has historically been available as a general credit to developers of new construction that meets the energy efficiency requirements.
+Eligible contractors can now claim the credit on homes sold or leased through 2032, and the amount of credit has more than doubled.
 Further, the credit is modified to apply—at a lower rate—to purchases of a unit within a building that qualifies for the credit.

 |Clean Vehicle Credit|